josephsl/wintenApps/addoninternals.md

 * Mail: table navigation commands in message list, suppress read-only announcement in email content, app alias for hxmail.exe and hxoutlook.exe (the latter for updates released in May 2017).
 * Maps: play location coordinates for map items, suppress repeated live region announcements, aliases to support old and new Maps releases (the old alias, maps_windows, is gone).
 * Microsoft Store: announce needed information when live region changed event is fired by some controls, aliases to support old and new Store versions (the old alias, winstore_mobile, is no more).
-* Modern keyboard/text input host: support for emoji panel, dictation, hardware input suggestions, pasting clipboard items (Version 1809), and modern IME's, part of NVDA since 2018.3.
+* Modern keyboard/text input host: support for emoji panel, dictation, hardware input suggestions, pasting clipboard items (Version 1809), Suggested Actions (Windows 11 22H2), and modern IME's, part of NVDA since 2018.3.
 * MSN Weather: use up or down arrow keys to read forecast information.
 * Notepad: announcing status bar content in Windows 11 Notepad.
 * People: announcing first suggestion when looking for a contact.